 • have no evidence of an AFS licence

 • are based overseas, as the activity may be illegal in Australia

 What to do when you suspect a scam

 If further research indicates that you may have been scammed, the first step is to immediately stop sending money.
 Once scammers have their hooks in, they always ask for more money.
-They may say is needed for:
+They may say it's needed for:

 - administration work

 Also, immediately speak to your bank and stop any pending transfer of funds.